csbr/mathematics/readme.txt

-This folder is for animations and applications using JavaScript.
+This folder is for animations and applications using Mathematics and JavaScript.